ibm-cloud-architecture/eda-saga-orchestration/docs/index.md

 ## Context
-Business processes implemented in the Business Process Execution Language (BPEL) describe orchestration of participating services using control graphs, variables to main state of long-running processes, sophisticated transaction boundaries and extended support for compensation when the process transitions into an error state.
+Business processes implemented in the Business Process Execution Language (BPEL) describe orchestration of participating services using control graphs, variables modeling state transitions of long-running processes, sophisticated transaction boundaries, and offer extended support for compensation when the process transitions into an error state.
 A database is typically used to allow long-running processes to execute multiple transactions involving multiple resource managers using two-phase commit to ensure Atomic, Consistent, Isolated, and Durable (ACID) properties.